thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 ### DIAGRAM OF 3 VECTORS **NOT** IN GENERAL POSITION

 It should be quite clear that the network can no longer implement functions that dichotomise the 3 inputs in 8 different ways.
-Imagine trying to drawing a line that separates (dichotomises) the vectors.
+Imagine trying to drawing a line that separates (dichotomises) these vectors.
 Our new input space has imposed a restriction on the network such that it *cannot implement a mapping to "arbitrary [2]-dimensional binary output vectors"*.
 This directly impacts the information storage capacity of the network because the linear dependence of `[2, 2]` and `[4, 4]` ensure that they *must share the same outcome*.
 If they share an outcome, then the uncertainty about the system is reduced.
 (TODO: Check if that preceding sentence makes sense).

 Now it was called as an “extremely weak restriction” this need for general position-ality.
 Why?
 Well, because in some space `d` dimensional space it is [almost certain that any random set of real valued points from  `d`  will be in general position](https://math.stackexchange.com/a/1065352).
 You’d have to carefully design your variable space to *not* have this quality.